Email Marketing Strategy: 5 Steps to Make Your List Actually Work

 I know, I know: it's not easy to let go of people when you have to work so hard to grow a list.
 But if they're not opening your emails, they're actually hurting your deliverability.

-Removing unengaged subscribers helps your open rates, which makes email platforms see you as more trustworthy, which means more of your emails get delivered.
-It's counterintuitive, but a smaller, engaged list will always outperform a bloated one.
+Removing unengaged subscribers helps your open rates, and higher open rates make email platforms see you as more trustworthy.
+That means more of your emails get delivered.
+It's counterintuitive, but a smaller, engaged list outperforms a bloated one every time.

 2. Email More Often Than Feels Comfortable

-Most people worry about emailing too often when the real problem is not showing up enough.
+People worry about emailing too often when the real problem is not showing up enough.
+If you take nothing else away from this article, please take that in.
 Consistency builds familiarity, and familiarity builds trust.
 The more you show up with value, the more people look forward to hearing from you.

 If you're only emailing once a quarter when you have something to sell, you're essentially a stranger asking for money.
+You're not a trick-or-treaters.
 Your email marketing strategy should include regular touchpoints — at minimum, once a month.

 3. Go for Consistency Over Perfection